danbu26/MICB_305/README.md

 ## Nov 20 - meeting
 - Presentation and Discussion of results from core microbiome analysis, indicator species analysis, alpha diversity analysis, and DESeq analysis

-To do before next meeting
+To do before next meeting:
 - Keep p-value
 - No taxonomical differences but functional differences
 - Send whole datasets before breaking up to Arvil for running PICRUST2